 For such a small geographical area, there are several highly rated restaurants for residents to enjoy.
 Here are some of our favorite restaurants in West Austin.

 Ever since we left San Francisco, we’ve been looking for good Chinese food.
 And, we hadn’t found it in Austin until we visited Lotus Hunan on Bee Cave Road.
 They have your traditional Chinese favorites for dine in or take out.
 Definitely one of our go to spots when we are in the mood for Chinese.
+Thanks for reading our West Austin neighborhood guide.

 West Austin Sold Data – What West Austin Homes Actually Sold For